ciax/utils/readme.txt

 ############## Description #############
-Here is the bash scripts.
+Here is the utilities of bash script.

 Features:
- - All scripts are put into '~/bin' together as symbolic links.
+ - All scripts are put into '~/bin' as a symbolic link.
  - All variable or temporaly data are put into '~/.var'.
- - All configurations are in RDB (using sqlite3).
+ - All configurations are stored in RDB (using sqlite3).

-Scope: Linux (Debian,Ubuntu,CentOS are tested)
+Scope: Linux (Debian,Ubuntu and CentOS are tested)

 Copyright (c) 2014 Koji Omata (MIT License)